***For Summer 2023:

-Over the 2007/08 academic year, the Center was pleased to have the opportunity to work with Sarah Herndon, a graduate student in the School of Social Work.
+Over the 2007/08 academic year, the Collaborative was pleased to have the opportunity to work with Sarah Herndon, a graduate student in the School of Social Work.

-In May 2007, the Center received a special recognition from the School of Social Work for its service to the field of social work as a training site.
+In May 2007, the Collaborative received a special recognition from the School of Social Work for its service to the field of social work as a training site.